 In a study published in Science in 2018, researchers found that, over 200 years, rainfall in the Yucatan peninsula dropped by as much as 70%.
 The extreme drought would have devastated any agriculture, turned dirt to desert, and made it impossible to survive if people stayed in their cities.
 The drought, combined with warfare, civil unrest, and other conflicts, spelled the end of the Mayan civilization.
 The Mayans themselves left behind a clue of how dire things had become.
 Among the ruins that thousands of tourists flock to each year are many carved stones in the shape of “Chaac,” the rain god of the Mayan culture.

 The weather thwarted Mongol fleets attempting to attack Japan in 1274 and 1281.

 Genghis Khan's grandson Kublai Khan led both conquests, each of which was comprised of more than 4,000 ships with an army of 140,000 men, representing the largest-scale attempt of a naval invasion at that time (usurped only by the D-Day invasion in Normandy in 1944).
 Each attempt to overtake Japan failed epically because of typhoons, which the Japanese called “kamikaze,” or “divine wind.”

-One of the ships from the 13th-century invasions was discovered in 2015 at the bottom of the ocean off the southern coast of Japan, according to a report from The Telegraph.
+One of the ships from the 13th-century invasions was discovered in 2015 at the bottom of the ocean off the southern coast of Japan.

 1315: Extreme weather spawns the Great Famine of 1315-1317